tavisrudd/polyglot-docker-tutorial/README.md

 * Programming skill level?
 * Level of sysadmin / 'devops' experience?
 * Used lxc or Docker before?
+* What other virtualization systems and tooling have you used?
+  * vmware?
+  * xen (directly, not via ec2)?
+  * kvm?
+  * openvz or similar?
+  * libvirt combined with any of the above?
+  * vagrant?
+  * Solaris Zones or FreeBSD jails?
 * Any experience with configuration management tools?
 * What do you hope to get out of the class?
 Any particular requests?
 * How do you plan on using Docker after the class?